Tailored Brands, Inc. [TLRD] Holding Strong: What’s pushing it?

-The stock had a rather active trading session with the latest closing, by far recording 2.07 million contracts.
+The stock had a rather active trading session with the latest closing, by far recording 5.56 million contracts.
 Compared to the average trading volume of TLRD shares, the company saw a far better performance.
-Moreover, the stock has a 45.05M float and a unch run over in the last seven days.
-TLRD share price has been hovering between $14.85 and $3.70 lately, and is definitely worthy of attention.
+Moreover, the stock has a 45.05M float and a +7.13% run over in the last seven days.
+TLRD share price has been hovering between $13.58 and $3.70 lately, and is definitely worthy of attention.

 Tailored Brands, Inc. [NYSE:TLRD]: Analyst Rating and Earnings